HOPLAB-LBP/hoplab-wiki/docs/get-started/admin-procedures.md

 If you need **technical assistance** for your order (e.g., you want to order an EEG-cap), you can contact [Klara]([PLACEHOLDER]) or send an email to *neurospace@kuleuven.be* (general mailing address to reach the support staff of the Methusalem project).

-## How to arrange a parking spot for a visitor
+## Arrange a parking spot for a visitor

 - If you need to arrange parking for a visitor in the **city center**, you can do so by requesting a day code for the visitor to operate the barriers of the KU Leuven personnel parkings.
 For more information, check out [this page](https://admin.kuleuven.be/td/intranet/en/fd/bws/parking-policy#section-8).
 It is worth noting that the car park underneath the Herman Servotte Residence located on the Social Sciences campus (Parkstraat 39-53, 3000 Leuven) can be accessed outside of working hours and during holidays with your staff card.
 - Parking spots at the **university hospital** (UZ Leuven campus Gasthuisberg) can be refunded in the form of a parking ticket that visitors can use to pay their parking fee.
 We can buy these tickets (in batches) in advance, so make sure to check beforehand with Klara if we have tickets left or not.
 New tickets can be ordered by Ying.